 9. The board shall submit existing affidavits and existing certified court records together with a complaint alleging the facts in support of the board's request for an emergency suspension or restriction to the administrative hearing commission and shall supply the administrative hearing commission with the last home or business addresses on file with the board for the licensee.
 Within one business day of the filing of the complaint, the administrative hearing commission shall return a service packet to the board.
 The service packet shall include the board's complaint and any affidavits or records the board intends to rely on that have been filed with the administrative hearing commission.
-The service packet may contain other information in the discretion of the administrative hearing commission.
-Within twenty-four hours of receiving the packet, the board shall either personally serve the licensee or leave a copy of the service packet at all of the licensee's current addresses on file with the board.
+The service packet may contain other information in the discretion of the administrative hearing personally serve the licensee or leave a copy of the service packet at all of the licensee's current addresses on file with the board.
 Prior to the hearing, the licensee may file affidavits and certified court records for consideration by the administrative hearing commission.